 8.2.
 Typical project proposal documents

-For each EU funding program the specific documents required may vary according to the specific call for proposals and the managing authority.
+For each EU funding programme the specific documents required may vary according to the specific call for proposals and the managing authority.
 However, typically, the application process involves submitting several key documents that are generally similar across these programs.

 This is the main document where you present your project.
 It typically includes sections for a project summary, objectives, expected results, activities, work plan, target groups, partnership details, and budget.
 The form must be completed in one of the EU’s official languages.

 This is usually a separate document or a part of the application form where you provide detailed financial information about your project, including the costs of each activity and how they will be covered.
 You also need to indicate any co-financing sources.
-EU-funded project budgets are usually broken down into several budget lines or categories, although the specifics can vary depending on the program and nature of the project.
+EU-funded project budgets are usually broken down into several budget lines or categories, although the specifics can vary depending on the programme and nature of the project.
 Below are the common budget lines used in many EU projects:

 - Staff Costs: This includes the salaries and social security contributions of the personnel directly employed by the project.
 This could include project managers, researchers, administrative staff, etc. Some programs may also allow for costs related to temporary staff or subcontractors.